Achievable logoAchievable logo

 • Function

-• Deepen fossa of tibia
+• Deepen the fossa of the tibia

-• Increased congruency of tibia and femur
+• Increased congruency of the tibia and femur

 • Reduces friction between joints during movement